 We are pleased to announce that the Governance Task Force’s recommendations were not only unanimously approved by the Board of Directors, but that the proposed bylaws changes needed to fully enact their recommendations were approved by the membership.

 The Governance Task Force (GTF) was created in Spring 2018 after our new strategic plan (SP4), was approved.
-The GTF is exploring how a new governance approach can enrich member engagement experiences, increase volunteer opportunities, and ensure that the Society’s top member leaders reflect the rich diversity of our members and have the professional and personal skillsets to lead our organization into the future.
+The GTF explored how a new governance approach can enrich member engagement experiences, increase volunteer opportunities, and ensure that the Society’s top member leaders reflect the rich diversity of our members and have the professional and personal skillsets to lead our organization into the future.

 Top 3 Reasons for Our Governance Review

 Supporting Strategic Plan Implementation—We are most successful when our priorities, strategy, and resources are aligned...

 Unifying the Endocrine Community—Endocrinology is a dynamic field and constantly evolving—so is our membership...

 Member Engagement—Our members are passionate about endocrine science, education, and promoting optimal health and well-being...

 Our new mission is to unite, lead, and grow the endocrine community to accelerate scientific breakthroughs and improve health worldwide; the GTF’s charge was to make that mission a reality by recommending a model that ensured that the right leaders are in the right roles at the right time.